nursyafiqahJackson/Artificial-IntelligenceProject/README.md

 Let’s take a look at the dataset we’ll be using to train our COVID-19 face mask detector.

-Our COVID-19 face mask detection dataset as shown in Figure 3:
+Our plate number recognition dataset as shown in Figure 3:

 ![Figure 3]( https://www.pyimagesearch.com/wp-content/uploads/2020/04/face_mask_detection_dataset.jpg )

-Figure 3: A face mask detection dataset consists of “with mask” and “without mask” images.
+Figure 3: A plate number recognition that can detect the plate even from sided trace.

-The dataset we’ll be using here today was created by PyImageSearch reader Prajna Bhandary.
+The dataset we’ll be using here today was created by PyImageSearch reader Adrian Rosebrock.

-This dataset consists of 1,376 images belonging to two classes:

-- with_mask: 690 images
-- without_mask: 686 images

-Our goal is to train a custom deep learning model to detect whether a person is or is not wearing a mask.
+Our goal is to train a custom deep learning model to detect the vechicle number plate within more than 60 km/h.

 How was our face mask dataset created?
-Prajna, like me, has been feeling down and depressed about the state of the world — thousands of people are dying each day, and for many of us, there is very little (if anything) we can do.
+Adrian, like me, was curious how does this machine work and how does it implment.
+Thus, how does this machine understand which type of traffic crime did human make ?

-To help keep her spirits up, Prajna decided to distract herself by applying computer vision and deep learning to solve a real-world problem:
+To help keep her spirits up, Adrian decided to distract herself by applying computer vision and deep learning to solve a real-world problem:

 - Best case scenario — she could use her project to help others
 - Worst case scenario — it gave her a much needed mental escape